 Accurate Range Determination

 The mitigation team should estimate range as accurately as is possible given the prevailing conditions.
 MMOs should have suitable equipment (reticulated binoculars, inclinometers or range sticks) to determine range and PAM Operators should have sufficient knowledge to interpret PAM software to determine range (when the software permits).
+Take the opportunity to test your ranging capabilities against objects at known distances by using the vessel’s radar / AIS system.

 Use of Handheld Radios